Interstellar Marines: Development

 Development of Interstellar Marines began in May, 2005 under the working title Project IM.
 It was announced in November, 2005 and was described by the developers as "a AAA, FPS, sci-fi, action and adventure game."
 It was initially planned for release on Microsoft Windows, PlayStation 3 and Xbox 360, with the game being built using Epic Games' Unreal Engine.
-A demo was completed in 2007 and Zero Point Software met with publishers at GDC in 2008, but, amid global financial crisis, investors later pulled out.
+A demo was completed in 2007 and Zero Point Software met with publishers at GDC in 2008, but, during the 2008 financial crisis, investors later pulled out.
 Development restarted with the Unity game engine in 2009.

 The game was initially funded by player pre-orders and an external investor.
 This mitigated the need for publisher backing whilst attempting to produce a game of higher quality than is typically released by independent developers.
 Zero Point Software called their early crowdfunding model "AAA Indie".
 Players would pre-order the game while it was still in early development and gain access to demos or the current game build in its entirety.
 Interstellar Marines was greenlit through Steam Greenlight on September 3, 2012.
 The game's release on Steam Early Access on July 2, 2013 almost completely superseded the initial crowdfunding model.

 In October, 2012, Zero Point Software attempted a Kickstarter campaign with a $600,000 funding goal by November 28, 2012.
 Their campaign failed to meet its goal, with only $157,906 pledged from 3,823 backers.

 Between the Steam release in 2013 and the end of 2015, Zero Point Software released 24 major game updates for Interstellar Marines.
 On January 7, 2016, it was announced that Early Access game sales could no longer support the game's development and that the paid development team had been let go.
 The original game director continued working on the game in spare time, with help from volunteers who enabled the release of several updates.